-- 1. Go to Video > Image. - 2.
-To start a recording, click .
+1. Go to Video > Image.

-If you haven't set up any storage, click and .
-For instructions on how to set up network storage, see - 3.
-To stop recording, click again.
+2. To start a recording, click If you haven't set up any storage, click and .
+For instructions on how to set up network storage, see Set up network storage on page 14 3.
+To stop recording, click